ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 ```
 node ./importHistoricalData --filepath "/Users/jonlin/Desktop/Egnyte/Shared/Pulse Analytics/Data/Payer/Payer Historical Data/Project-Based/MerckAntiemetics/6-2018/MerckAntiemetics-QualityAccess-6-2018.csv"
 ```

+Adding the flag `--ignoreConsolidatePayerData` will result in skipping the payer data consolidation step used to keep the regional targeting feature's data up to date.

 ### Importing Payer Lives Data (and other older non-project-based historical data)

 If you're importing data such as `payerHistoricalMmitStateLives`, `payerHistoricalDrgNationalLives`, or other historical data that isn't